Chrisjuunor/junketeer2.0/readme.md

 ## Contact

-Please reach out at: `chinonsoigweic@gmail.com` if you have any queries.
+Please reach out at chinonsoigweic@gmail.com if you have any queries.

 _Happy coding..._